ufieeehw/IEEE2015/ros/ieee2015_servo_controller/readme.md

 Arm Dynamixel Driver
 ================

-This is the package that
+This is the package that controls the physical servos that the IEEE robot's arm uses.

 # On-Computer Setup